karljj1/UxmlSerializedDataBlogPost/README.md

 </ui:UXML>
 ```

-Currently, if an element lacks the UxmlElement attribute, Unity falls back to the UxmlTraits and UxmlFactory systems.
-However, it's important to note that we plan to phase out these older systems in the future.
-Therefore, we highly recommend transitioning to the new system for any upcoming work.
+As of now, when an element lacks the **UxmlElement** attribute, Unity resorts solely to the **UxmlTraits** and **UxmlFactory** systems for serialization across the entire class hierarchy.
+It's important to underline that we uphold a unified approach, employing a single system for serialization per visual element.
+While it's acceptable for both systems to be used when serializing a UXML file containing multiple elements, we do not mix them when processing a single element.
+However, it's crucial to be aware that we have plans to eventually phase out these older systems.
+Hence, we strongly advise transitioning to the new system for any future development efforts.

 ## Attribute Converters